CDNsun/cdn-api-client-php/README.md

 NOTES

-* The ID stands for a CDN service ID, it is an integer number, eg. 123
+* The ID stands for a CDN service ID, it is an integer number, eg. 123, to find your CDN service ID please visit the Services/How-To (https://cdnsun.com/cdn/how-to) page in CDNsun CDN dashboard.

 API DOCUMENTATION